Sci-Fi-Fantasy-Alliance/Standard-Operating-Procedures/Bot Info.md

 ## Khriss (A.K.A.
 WoBinator 4000)

 Khriss is a bot that can be used to get Cosmere related information from the [Coppermind](https://coppermind.net/).
 As well as get Words of Brandon.

-{: .note }
+{: .warning }
-This bot may _ONLY_ be used in the full spoiler Cosmere channel.
+This bot _ONLY_ functions in the full spoiler Cosmere channel.

 ### Commands